telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 ![unblock-file-for-HRESULT-0x80131515](images/unblock-file.png)

+Note that the Unblock button is a Windows feauture and may not be avaailable.
+In this case check the information in the below point about the licenses.licx file.

 #### Errors caused by the Licenses.licx file

 Another reason for the Operation is not supported HRESULT: 0x80131515 and Exception from HRESULT: 0x80004003 (E_POINTER))' errors may be the licenses.licx file.
 You can delete its content, save and rebuild the app to fix the error as suggest on: [How to fix License File related errors](https://www.telerik.com/support/kb/aspnet-ajax/details/how-to-fix-license-file-related-errors).

+If you see experience any troubles with the upgrade process, do not hesitate to ask for assistance in the Telerik Ticketing System or the [AJAX forums](https://www.telerik.com/forums/aspnet-ajax).

 ## See Also